01 of 07

 Paint the Night Parade

-This exciting nighttime parade was a big hit when it premiered at Disneyland in 2014 and now it's back at California Adventure.
+This exciting nighttime parade was a big hit when it premiered at Disneyland in 2015. retired in 2017 and now it's back at California Adventure.

-Paint the Night is a twenty-first century version of the Main Street Electrical Parade, featuring eye-popping LED effects.
-It's well worth your time to
+Paint the Night is a twenty-first-century version of the Main Street Electrical Parade, featuring eye-popping LED effects.
+It's well worth your time to arrive early and wait for it to begin.

 How to Enjoy Paint the Night